7. Thermal Control

 Black-body radiation as a function of wavelength for various temperatures.
 Each temperature curve peaks at a different wavelength and Wien’s law describes the shift of that peak.
 CC BY-SA 3.0.
 Image by Curva Planck.

-As a quick example, for a spacecraft with a surface emissivity of 0.8, the temperature of 330K, and surface area projection of 1m^2, the heat radiating to space comes out at 538 Watts!
+As a quick example, for a spacecraft with a surface emissivity of 0.8, a temperature of 330K, and a surface area projection of 1m^2, the heat radiating to space comes out at 538 Watts!

 Solar Irradiance